President Trump, first lady Melania test positive for coronavirus; he has 'mild symptoms'

 Trump was last seen by reporters returning to the White House on Thursday evening and did not appear ill.
 He is 74 years old and clinically obese, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.

-The president's physician said in a memo that Trump and the first lady, who is 50, "are both well at this time" and "plan to remain at home within the White House during their convalescence."
-Their son Barron, who lives at the White House, tested negative.

 Trump has been trying all year to convince the American public that the worst of the pandemic is behind them.
-In the best of cases, if he develops no symptoms, which can include fever, cough and breathing trouble, it will likely force him off the campaign trail just weeks before the election and puts his participation in the second presidential debate, scheduled for Oct.
+In the best of cases, if he develops few symptoms, which can include fever, cough and breathing trouble, it will likely force him off the campaign trail and puts his participation in the second presidential debate, scheduled for Oct.
 15 in Miami, into doubt.

 "I don't wear masks like him," Trump said of Biden.
 "Every time you see him, he's got a mask.
 He could be speaking 200 feet away from me, and he shows up with the biggest mask I've ever seen."